hiteshchopra11/MusicWiki/README.md

             displays the details about the genre, similar to the flow in the first screen.
             ■ Clicking on the album shows its information.

+#### Note-: An assumption is made in the app that "tag" in the lastfm api stands for "genre" has no specific API endpoint for genre is present in the lastfm api website.